We had fun talking with Swiss/Belgian DJ & Producer Paradoks on where it all began, tour history and more. See how our interview went down below.

 If you weren’t in this career, where do you think you would be?

 “I honestly like to do a lot of things.
 I recently finished a Master’s Degree in innovation and entrepreneurship, which I started during the pandemic because there was just so much uncertainty for the music industry and I wanted a plan B just in case.
 I pursued entrepreneurship because I don’t really see myself work for a company and I wanted to open my perspectives on what else can add value in this world.

 I realize that out of all the things I could be doing with my life, what’s most important for me is to create.
 I would therefore most probably be doing something creative, such as making video or films.” – Paradoks

-For more of the hottest & freshest in new electronic dance music and EDM news visit our ‘News’ page and connect with UFO Network on social media.
+For more of the hottest & freshest in new electronic dance music and EDM news visit our ‘News’ page and connect with Soundrive Music on social media.
 See other interviews we have conducted on our News & Interviews page.